There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

 Note: As of 2020 it will cost $10 per vehicle to visit – seven days a week.

 Calgary’s biggest municipal park is Nose Hill Park, located in the northwest part of the city.
-With over 11 square kilometres, it can feel quite wild, despite being surrounded by a dozen neighbourhoods.
+With over 11 square km, it can feel quite wild, despite being surrounded by a dozen neighbourhoods.

 I love Nose Hill Park for the sense of space it imparts in a big city.
 From its high points you can watch planes landing at the airport, admire the skyscrapers of downtown Calgary and then look west and see the mountains.